stevenliuxd/AWS_EC2_Excercise/README.md

 # How to use
 ## Backend Requirements

-* [Python 3](https://www.python.org/downloads/) on your host machine
+* [Python 3](https://www.python.org/downloads/) installed on your host machine
-* Clone/download this repo locally, then open the folder with VSCode (or any other IDE of your choice).
+* Clone/download this repo, open the folder with VSCode (or any other IDE).
-* Alternatively, you can run the application using Powershell (windows) or bash (in the Linux distro of your choice).
+* Alternatively, you can run the application using Windows Powershell or bash (Linux).

 ## Setup Virtual Environment

+Using your terminal, cd to the application directory.

 * Create virtual env:
 ```bash